manmanmano/IT_infrastructure/backup_sla.md

 # VERSIONING AND RETENTION

 Our backups are held for a maximum of 30 days.
-Since we use incremental backuping every day we store a different version, so 30 versions in total.
+Since we use incremental backuping, every day we store a different version, so 30 versions in total.